Hi everyone,

 I was looking for an app that should allow me to set a quick reminder without any additional functionality.

-binary which is available by default on most (if not all) Linux
+The one was found, it is at binary which is available by default on most (if not all) Linux

-distributions (checkout man at
+distributions (checkout man at).

-command allows you to specify a command and time you want to run that command at.
+Shortly, the at command allows you to specify a command and time you want to run that command at.

 What I want, is to get a notification at some special time.

-For notifications we can use notify-send
+For notifications we can use notify-send,

-but since I’m currently on Windows and use WSL, we will use my wsl-notify
+but since I’m currently on Windows and use WSL, we will use my wsl-notify script

 (checkout for notify-send replacement for WSL post)